ajikusbandono/jawaban_no_2/README.md

 				Takoyakids Minori Sets Steel Blue                </a>
 			</div>

-How to use : just add url category into array list on orami_spider.py under orami/spider path
+How to use : just add url category into array list on orami_spider.py under orami/spider path or put single root url

+How to run : 1. goto directory and put this line -> scrapy crawl orami
+             2. you can file output csv automatically on directory